PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Related Work

 \section{Related Work}

-\emph{Improving Memory Dependence Prediction with Static Analysis} \cite{arcs} tackles the same problem as this paper, but using static analysis to determine which load instructions to label.
-It demonstrates small IPC gains in select cases, but with an overall best-case geomean improvement of less than 0.1\%.
+\emph{Improving Memory Dependence Prediction with Static Analysis} \cite{arcs} tackles the same problem as this paper, but by using static analysis to determine which load instructions to label.
+It demonstrates small ($<$1\%) IPC gains in select workloads, but with an overall best-case geomean improvement of less than 0.1\%.
+This is due to only reducing average false dependencies by 7.5\%, over 10x less than PG-MDP.
 Furthermore, due to relying on static analysis it also sees notable performance regressions elsewhere, hurting viability.
-In comparison, by leveraging profiles we are able to achieve much higher IPC gains while also avoiding regressions.
-Our technique is also resistant to regressions on larger or more sophisticated MDP algorithms such as PHAST \cite{phast}, which \cite{arcs} is not.
+In comparison, by leveraging profiles we are able to achieve much higher IPC gains while also avoiding significant regressions.

 \emph{Feedback-directed Memory Disambiguation Through Store Distance Analysis} \cite{storedistance} proposes a similar profile-guided co-design to this paper, but with a more aggressive use case.
 In their work, the MDP is replaced altogether and load instructions are extended to include 4-bit distance fields indicating the store queue position they're likely to be dependent on.
 This achieves high accuracy compared to Store Sets, but comes at the cost of higher instruction bandwidth to encode predicted store distances, which is usually infeasible in modern processor designs where instruction bandwidth is critical.
-Larger processors would also likely require more bits to encode longer store queue distances.
-Furthermore, \cite{storedistance} could be more sensitive to profile accuracy than our work, as loads which do not appear in the profile must be assumed to be memory independent.
+Larger processors would also require more bits to encode longer store queue distances.
+Furthermore, \cite{storedistance} is more sensitive to profile accuracy than our work as loads which do not appear in the profile must be assumed to be memory independent, likely leading to a spike in memory order violations in workloads like $623.xalancbmk\_s$ with low common code coverage between train and ref inputs.
 In contrast, our technique is able to leave unseen loads to execute as normal.
+Attempting to replace the MDP altogether also hurts deployment feasibility, as it requires all binaries be compiled with this profile-guided technique, whereas our technique only supplements the MDP and so allows unlabeled binaries to still execute at baseline performance.